Music Theory Quiz and Tutorial - Modes

 - In terms of shared tonal centres, which of the following keys most closely resembles the mode F Lydian?

-F MAJOR - The important phrase in the question is shared tonal centres.
+The important phrase in the question is shared tonal centres.
 Both the key, F major and the mode F Lydian share the note F as their tonal centre and differ by only one note (F Lydian has B; F major has Bb).
-C major has exactly the same notes as F Lydian, and so it's is the closest key in terms of shared notes, but, obviously, has a completely different tonal centre.
+C major has exactly the same notes as F Lydian, and so it's the closest key in terms of shared notes but obviously has a completely different tonal centre.

 - When were these modes first devised?